 The Master of Public Diplomacy is designed for students who already have a substantial undergraduate background in social sciences or relevant professional experience in subjects such as communications, film and media studies, journalism, political science, public relations and international relations.
 Students in the program may decide to emphasize public diplomacy training most appropriate for a career in public service, the corporate world or in a nongovernmental organization (NGO) working in the ever-expanding global civil society.
 USC is a member of the Association of Professional Schools of International Affairs (APSIA).

 For admission requirements, refer to the admissions requirements section in the School of Communication.

-Requirements for the completion of this degree program are 32 units, including the required substantive paper or alternative project.
-One unit of credit for an internship is optional.
+Requirements for the completion of this degree program are 32 units, including the required capstone paper or alternative project.
 The course requirements are as follows:

 - PUBD 502 Historical and Comparative Approaches to Public Diplomacy (4 units)

 - PUBD 504 Global Issues and Public Diplomacy (4 units)

 - PUBD 526 Public Diplomacy Evaluation (4 units)

 - PUBD 596 Practicum in Public Diplomacy Research (4 units)